- We expect good sportsmanship to be followed at all times by coaches, players, parents and referees.

 - First team listed is the home team.
 Visiting team will wear Pinnies, if needed.

-- In the event of protest, the field manager must be informed, in writing, immediately after the game.
+- In the event of protest, the tournament director must be informed, in writing, immediately after the game.
 The tournament committee will render a field decision.
 In case of protest pertaining to the roster, it is a manager’s responsibility to provide proof of age.

 - No food or drink is to be brought onto the premises.
 We appreciate you patronizing our concession stand.